 So under an open market-based model (provided there are not also substantial physical barriers to housing supply), increased demand, such as from reduced lending standards and easier availability of credit, quickly leads to the building of additional low priced housing on the urban fringe, which helps keep house prices in check and reduces the likelihood of speculative housing bubbles developing.
 Further, highly leveraged speculators are less likely to be encouraged into open land markets, since there is little prospect of achieving strong capital gains.
 Investing in open land markets is, instead, more about rental yield.

-That said, restrictive urban planning structures should not be viewed as a one-way bet for house prices.
-Demogrphia also notes that unresponsive land supply is more likely to result in higher levels of house price volatility and boom/bust price cycles.
+I will add that restrictive urban planning structures should not be viewed as a one-way bet for house prices, with unresponsive land supply also more likely to result in higher levels of house price volatility and boom/bust price cycles – a fact also acknowledged by Demographia.
 Why?
 Because strict land-use policies (planning) steepens the supply curve, which makes house prices more sensitive to changes in demand, increasing the likelihood of the housing market experiencing boom/bust price cycles as demand rises/falls.
-To highlight this point, Demographia provides a neat comparison between the liberal markets of Texas and Georgia, and the highly prescriptive and unresponsive markets of California and New York:

 The full 2014 Demogrphia Housing Affordability Survey can be downloaded here.